jackiehjm/stx-docs/doc/source/developer_resources/starlingx_patching.rst

 The StarlingX patching system provides the client tool ``sw-patch``, which can perform all types of patching operations.
-Let’s check what operations ``sw-patch`` supports.
-As shown below, there are many commands, like upload, apply, query, host-install, delete, remove, etc.
+The many operations supported by ``sw-patch`` are listed below.

 ::